 You might also like

-John Pring who runs the Disability News Service publishes his weekly news round-up of the happenings in the disability world the past week. • London 2012 organisers have failed to
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • Concerns have been raised about how members

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • The UK’s leading disabled people’s organisation
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A leading Deaf performer has called